(Photographs by The Tokyo Reporter, October 31, 2015)

 For this year, the Tokyo government handed out orange garbage bags in an attempt to make things slightly more orderly.
 Such preparation was warranted as the Shibuya and Roppongi areas were completely jammed from early evening onward.

-For glimpse at the action in Roppongi, the photo gallery below offers a rundown.
+For glimpse at the action in Roppongi, the photo gallery above offers a rundown.